AndresEnix/terraform-utils/README.md

 Hera are some of the main features this method:

+* Executes the terraformVersion method to create the TERRAFORM_VERSION_FOR_UTILS environment variable
 * Adds all existent environment variables to the terraform context.
 * Adds user defined variables to the terraform context.
 * Groups method so that they run within the same context.